 30 Disgusting Hygiene Practices From The Old West

 The Wild West is one of the most significant times of modern American history.
-You may think that you know how it looked like from various movies, video games, and even books, but the truth is you have no idea how this expansion looked like.
+You may think that you know how it looked like from various movies, video games, and even books, but the truth is that you have no idea how this expansion looked.
 Yes, we know about the cowboys, Indians, saloons, heavy drinking and smoking, and the famous Gold Rush.

 30. Barbers Were Also Dentists

 Dental hygiene products were more or less non-existent.
 In your night cabinet, you may find a toothbrush and a toothpaste, but back then, that wasn’t the case.
 Did you know that barbers were also dentists?

 Having a dentist in every place was almost mission impossible.
 Doctors and dentists were so hard to come by, that people had to be creative.
 So, barbers took the dentist’s responsibility for them.
 Treating the tooth wasn’t an option, so people went to their barber or blacksmith to pull it.

 29. Hair Care Was Wild